 The Beacons Project aims to encourage creativity and forge a sense of creative identity amongst young people in Wales.
 It offers a unique opportunity for Welsh students to work with exceptional writers and journalists in a highly creative and stimulating environment during Hay Festival.
-We offer two four-day residencies with 10 students in each group.
+The next creative writing residency will take place in 2024, watch this space for news...

 “The Beacons Project was crucial for me.
 It not only provided me with the aspiration to be a writer but also put me in contact with a range of authors and literature that I'd have been hard pushed to find anywhere else.
 The Beacons Project is a must if Wales is at all serious about fostering young talent in the arts.”
 Owen Sheers